AdobeDocs/commerce-frontend-core/src/pages/guide/themes/js-bundling.md

 There are many ways to tune your theme using the `etc/view.xml` file.

-For example, the Magento Luma theme is configured to work well for all pages, but you can maximize browser performance for home, catalog, or product pages by adding items to or removing items from the `<exclude>` node.
+For example, the Luma theme is configured to work well for all pages, but you can maximize browser performance for home, catalog, or product pages by adding items to or removing items from the `<exclude>` node.

 Follow these steps to help you identify which JavaScript files to bundle for your theme: